How to Open an Australian Bank Account Online from Overseas

 How can I transfer money to Australia without a bank account?

-There are ways to transfer money to Australia without actually opening a traditional bank account.
+There are ways to transfer money to Australia without actually opening a bank account there.
 Although there are many benefits of opening a bank account, your circumstances may not suit doing so.
-We've already mentioned the TransferWise Borderless Account, but if you’re travelling from the UK, USA or Europe, then the alternative options below are also good alternatives to the big four banks:
+If you’re thinking of opening an international account for easy transfers to and from AUD, check out these alternatives to the big four banks:

 Revolut